Recognized as one of Canada's Top 100 Employers (2019) and Manitoba's Top Employers (2019):

 Here are some of the reasons why CWB National Leasing Inc. was selected as one of Canada's Top 100 Employers (2019) and Manitoba's Top Employers (2019):

-- In addition to 3 weeks of starting vacation allowance, CWB National Leasing helps employees find more time off through flexible work arrangements and paid personal days
+- In addition to three weeks of starting vacation allowance, CWB National Leasing helps employees find more time off through flexible work arrangements and paid personal days

 - CWB National Leasing cultivates an ownership culture through a share purchase plan, available to all employees, and offers generous referral bonuses for employees who help recruit candidates (to $2,000)